martindospel/Portfolio/README.md

 4. _Unsplash Pepper_ - A very simple image searching tool using the Unsplash API.
 (Links to the [Code](https://github.com/martindospel/unsplash-pepper-react) and the [Website](http://unsplash-pepperjs.s3-website.eu-north-1.amazonaws.com/))
 5. _TypeScript REST API_ - I built a small RESTful API with **TypeScript**.
 (Link to the [Code](https://github.com/martindospel/typescript-express))
 6. _Algorithms_ - In this repository, I tackle some algorithms using **memoization** and **tabulation**.
 (Link to the [Code](https://github.com/martindospel/algorithms))
+7. _Todo-Checklist_ - I built a react todo checklist with **redux** state management.
+(Link to the [Code](https://github.com/martindospel/todo-checklist))

 ### Skills and Experience

-In this final section, I wanted to share my technical skills that I feel comfortable with and my professional working experience.
+In this final section, I share my technical skills that I feel comfortable with and my professional working experience.
+Despite having cross-sectoral, I feel that many skills are trasnferrable to the tech sector.
+Check out my [LinkedIn](https://www.linkedin.com/in/martindospel/) for more information.